sf219/sf219.github.io/_posts/2025-08-02-cauchy-matrices.md

 <br/> <br/>

 While there are some great papers on Cauchy matrices [2], I believe they are relatively less known than other structured matrices, such as Vandermonde or Hadamard matrices.
-The main goal of this post is to show how Cauchy matrices appear when computing the eigenvectors of a rank-one update of a symmetric matrix.
-In doing so, we will present some of their key properties.
+The main goal of this post is to show how Cauchy matrices appear when computing the eigenvectors of rank-one updates of a symmetric matrix.
+In doing so, we will present some of their key properties and illustrate their practical applications.

 <br/> <br/>